Batgirl Solo Movie: Will Emma Stone’s Superhero Costume Impress Joss Whedon?

-As Buffy the Vampire Slayer cast is celebrating its 20th anniversary, creator Joss Whedon comes up with a great new update.
+As Buffy the Vampire Slayer cast is celebrating its 20th anniversary, creator Joss Whedon has announced a great new update.
 He is all set to work on a solo Batgirl movie.
-According to reports, Warner Bros. is hiring him to direct, write and produce the film that is going to be set in the DC Extended Universe.
+According to reports, Warner Bros. is hiring him to direct, write, and produce the film that is going to be set in the DC Extended Universe.
 Whedon’s last movie was Avengers: Age of Ultron in 2015.

 Barbara Gordon, aka Batgirl, first appeared in 1967 and became a true representative of the Bat family.
-There are other Batgirls, including Betty Kane, Cassandra Cain and Stephanie Brown.
+There are other Batgirls, including Betty Kane, Cassandra Cain, and Stephanie Brown.
 It is unclear at the moment which character Whedon will approach.
 However, the announcement of the solo Batgirl movie should be a welcome move for social activists, as Batgirl is considered as a feminist icon.
 Whedon is known for having strong women in his works.
-There are examples like Firefly, Dollhouse and Buffy.
+There are examples like Firefly, Dollhouse, and Buffy.
 He seems to be the perfect choice as the writer-director of the upcoming movie.
 Batgirl is an extremely important character for female fans.

 #BATGIRL SOLO FILM is in the works and it will be DIRECTED & WRITTEN BY JOSS WHEDON.
 BIG NEWS #DCEU pic.twitter.com/iDE3jS9Eze